robinmin/flashboard/README.md

 - Integrated with [bulma](https://bulma.io) for the default views.
 - Integrate with Flask-Migrate.
 - Add Flash-Mail support for user email activation.
-- Integrate with Flask-RESTPLUS and swagger-UI.
+- Integrate with flask-restplus and swagger-UI.
+- RESTful API with JWT support.

 #### TODOs